facebookresearch/SentEval/README.md

 import senteval
 se = senteval.SentEval(batcher, prepare, params_senteval)
 ```
+(to import senteval, you can either add senteval path to your pythonpath or use sys.path.insert)
 2) define the set of transfer tasks on which you want SentEval to perform evaluation and run the evaluation :
 ```python
 transfer_tasks = ['SST', 'SNLI']